How to Prepare your Vehicle, Boat and RV for Winter Storage

 There are a few additional steps to take to store a boat that does not apply to cars:

 - Spray fogging oil on the engine to protect your engine's moving parts in the cold weather.

 - Remove or loosen drive belts so that they do not crack or wear under the constant stress.

 Find a vehicle storage location

 U-Haul offers a variety of storage locations with enclosed, covered and uncovered storage options for your RV, boat or vehicle.
-Find a location near you.
+Find a U-Haul storage unit near you.

 Also be sure to see if Online Move In is an appropriate option for your needs.
 With Online Move In you can complete your paperwork online and receive your unit number and access code immediately.
 Completing your storage rental online is a secure and convenient option to save time during your move.